zmqless/python-zeroless/docs/index.rst

 ===========

 We welcome contributions of any kind (ideas, code, tests, documentation, examples, ...).
-See the :doc:`development` for further details.
+See the :doc:`development` section for further details.

 Links
 =====